 Stephan Theilig, PhDCampus Oberbarnimschule Eberswalde, Germany

-Katelyn Botsford TuckerShelton Intermediate School Shelton, CT
+Katelyn Botsford TuckerShelton Middle SchoolShelton, CT

-Katelyn Botsford Tucker is a Social Studies teacher and 2019 recipient of the Connecticut Council for Social Studies "Excellence in Teaching" Award.
-She holds a Masters in Teaching from Sacred Heart University and a Masters in American Studies from Fairfield University.
-She worked as an Assistant Editor for the Connecticut History Review and participated in the Gilder Lehrman Institute of American History's collaborative, international teaching institute between South Africa and the United States.
-She has published articles for Connecticut History Review and essays for Open Court.
+Katelyn Botsford Tucker is a Social Studies teacher at Shelton Middle School in Shelton, CT, and the 2019 recipient of the Connecticut Council for Social Studies Excellence in Teaching Award.
+She holds an MEd from Sacred Heart University and an MA in American Studies from Fairfield University.
+She has worked as an Assistant Editor for the Connecticut History Review and participated in the Gilder Lehrman Institute of American History's collaborative, international teaching institute between South Africa and the United States.
+She has published articles in Connecticut History Review and has written for Open Court Publishers.